timewave-computer/ufo/docs/ufo_work_000.md

 - [x] Added Nix integration for Python dependencies in visualization
 - [x] Created comprehensive benchmarking guide

-## Next Steps

-1. Test and improve the Osmosis patches
-   - Run the test script to validate the patched Osmosis
-   - Fix any issues found during testing
-   - Optimize the adapter implementations for better performance

-2. Prepare for production use
-   - Run benchmarks to compare performance with standard CometBFT
-   - Create a release process for updating patches when new Osmosis versions are released
-   - Document performance characteristics and limitations

-3. Create additional UFO features
-   - Implement multi-node consensus
-   - Add networking layer for validator communication
-   - Create monitoring and administration tools

-4. Run actual benchmarks with different block times on the patched Osmosis application
-5. Determine optimal block time settings for different types of Osmosis workflows
-6. Update the UFO configuration to support ultra-low block times (as low as 1ms)

 ## Progress Updates

 - [x] Created directory structure for Osmosis integration